In a life or death emergency. What should I do?

 If I renew my passport, do I get the old one back?

-Yes, we return the old, cancelled passport to you.
+Yes, in most cases, we return the old, canceled passport to you.
 It is a good idea to keep it in a safe place as it is considered proof of your U.S. citizenship.

 How soon should I renew my passport before it expires?

 You may renew your passport any time before or after it expires.
-Because your passport is required to be valid for at least six (6) months beyond your stay when you travel to certain foreign countries, you may need to renew your passport before it expires.
+Because your passport is required to be valid for at least six (6) months beyond your stay when you travel to certain foreign countries, we suggest you renew your passport between six and twelve months before it expires.
 If your passport was issued 15 years or more prior to your application for a new passport, additional forms, supporting documents and fees may be required.

 I have a Samoan Residency Permit or Samoan Work Permit in my passport.
 How do I get this transferred to my new passport?